 Carty previously served primarily as pitching coach, helping produce a pair of All-America honors from Michael Antonini.
 He joined fellow pitcher Andy Reichard as Major League Baseball draftees in 2007, Reichard in the 13th round to the San Francisco Giants, and Antonini to the New York Mets in round 18.
 Alex Burkard was the latest Bobcat hurler to get drafted, getting chosen in 2010 by the Los Angeles Angels.
-Chrisitan Castorri advanced to Double-A ball before joining the collegiate coaching ranks, making a total of five pitchers that have worked with Carty at Georgia College having spent time in major league farm systems.
+Chrisitan Castorri advanced to Double-A ball before joining the collegiate coaching ranks, and lefty Josh Taylor signing with the Philadelphia Phillies in 2014 makes a total of six pitchers that have worked with Carty at Georgia College having spent time in major league farm systems.

 As recruiting coordinator, Carty helped bring in solid classes in each of his two years, including multiple players who were drafted before committing to Georgia College.